UN votes to crack down on Somalia’s al-Shabab extremists

 UNITED NATIONS (AP) — The U.N.
-Security Council voted Thursday to ban the sale or shipment to Somalia of components of improvised explosive devices that are increasingly used in attacks by al-Shabab extremists.
+Security Council voted Thursday to prevent the sale or shipment to Somalia of components of improvised explosive devices if there is “significant risk” they may be used to manufacture the often deadly devices that are increasingly being used in attacks by al-Shabab extremists.

 It also urged the Somali government to keep cracking down on the militant group’s illegal financing methods that U.N. experts estimate raised over $21 million last year.

 The resolution, adopted by a 13-0 vote with Russia and China abstaining, reaffirmed the arms embargo on Somalia and banned the resale or transfer of any weapons or military equipment sold or supplied to help develop Somalia’s National Security Forces and security sector.